bencepiatrik/bencepiatrik/README.md

 ## I'm a Student, who is currently learning front-end development !

 - 📖 I started learning front-end in march 2020, since then I made a great progress
-- 🔭 I'm looking out to project ideas, so if you have some, please hit me up
+- 🔭 I'm looking out for project ideas, so if you have some, please hit me up
-- 👯 I'm looking to collaborate with other content creators
+- 👯 I'm also looking to collaborate with other content creators
 - 🏆 2021 Goals: learning React.js and some back-end languages